ladjs/superagent/docs/index.md

 ### Multipart

+  The Node client supports _multipart/form-data_ via the [Formidable](https://github.com/felixge/node-formidable) module.
 When parsing multipart responses, the object `res.files` is also available to you.
 Suppose for example a request responds with the following multipart body:

     --whoop
     Content-Disposition: attachment; name="image"; filename="tobi.png"